uflcod/pain-ontology/src/ontology/README-editors.md

     git branch

-to make sure you are on master
+to make sure you are on main

     cd src/ontology
     sh run.sh make all